threefoldtecharchive/grid_weblets/docs/releasing.md

 ## 1. Update Charts file
 In [charts.yaml](../weblets-chart/Chart.yaml) replace the value of `appVersion` with the new release tag.
+> NOTE: We use prereleases for Qanet and Testnet and releases for Mainnet.
 ### Tags type based on network:

 | tag  | network | e.g